✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Retry Branch with Exponential Backoff #

 The retry branch uses a Wait node with calculated delay.
-Don't use static delays—API rate limits and transient failures clear faster with exponential backoff plus jitter.
+I never use static delays—API rate limits and transient failures clear faster with exponential backoff plus jitter.

 Patch Branch with Validation #